particle-iot/docs/src/content/dev.md

 ![Compile button]({{assets}}/images/ide-compile.jpg)

+Before compiling your project, make sure your project files are in a dedicated directory.
+If other files not related to your project are present in the project directory, you may experience errors when trying to compile.

 To compile your current project, click on the **Compile in the cloud** button.
 If your code doesn't contain errors, you'll see a new file named **firmware_X.bin** in your project's directory (where *X* is a timestamp).

 ![Compile errors]({{assets}}/images/ide-compile-errors.jpg)